oldd/state/README.md

   * _Implementation_: The actual lines of code written.
 How memory is manipulated so that the behavior _happens_.
 * Testing
   * Learn to _predict_ what _will happen_ instead of _describing_ what _did happen_
-  * Test Driven Development: writing tests before code
   * Testing each step of your project before moving on
-  * Reading & writing tests in many different formats
   * Using the native Node.js module `assert`
   * Writing & using popular testing libraries (jasmine & mocha)
-* Solution Design
-  * Explain and apply the different _roles for variables_
-  * Use refactoring and testing to ...
-    * decompose large challenges or pieces of code into smaller one
-    * recompose small challenges or pieces of code into larger ones

 ### Isolating JavaScript (study JS outside of applications)